bfdes/bfdes.in/posts/the-jsx-transform.md

 It verifies this blog displays publication dates in Gregorian format.

 OK, _now_ we are done.
-We have a JSX UI library written with relatively little code.
+We wrote a JSX UI library in less time than it takes to learn React.
 But remember: this library is limited to static site generation!

 [^1]: I am acutely aware of where I feature on [this diagram](https://rakhim.org/images/honestly-undefined/blogging.jpg).
-[^2]: This guide refers to the classic JSX transform, not the one introduced in React 17.
+[^2]: This guide refers to the classic JSX Transform, not the one introduced in React 17.
 [^3]: In the case where React is the JSX library, identifiers should resolve to function or class components.
 Our library will only support stateless function components.
 [^4]: Imagine a `Languages` element is passed `["Python", "Java"]` in a first render and `["Java", "Python"]` in a re-render.
 Without keys, React will recreate all DOM nodes corresponding to the `Languages` element; with stable and unique keys, React will recognize that children have changed places.
 [^5]: The library that processes blog post markup returns raw HTML.
 Accepting user-generated raw HTML will likely lead to XSS attacks, but injecting HTML from a trusted source at build time is fine.
-[^6]: According to StackOverflow users :grimacing:.
+[^6]: According to [StackOverflow](https://stackoverflow.com) users :grimacing:.
-[^7]: `equals` is tedious to implement, and therefore left as an exercise for the reader :stuck_out_tongue:.
+[^7]: `equals` is tedious to implement.
+I leave it as an exercise for the reader :stuck_out_tongue:.